jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

 drag and drop your source file on to. you can also open any source file with scite editor, and do all you want via its Tools menu.

+If you have any downloading error, first verify in "LAST.4th" that all lines are correctly ended with CR+LF.

 SD_Card Load, Read, Write and Delete
 =============================================